Nikdwal/nikdwal.github.io/index.md

 ### About me

 I am a Ph.D. student at KU Leuven working on the numerical analysis of multilinear models used in data analysis.
+This topic is explained [below](#wat-is-factoranalyse) (in Dutch).
 My research is supervised by [Nick Vannieuwenhoven](https://people.cs.kuleuven.be/~nick.vannieuwenhoven) and [Paul Breiding](https://pbrdng.github.io/).
 My contact information is available [here](https://www.kuleuven.be/wieiswie/nl/person/00124993).

 ### Research
 #### Article preprints